scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 ### Tracking mood via natural language processing
 One application of rough paths in natural language processing has been in the domain of mental health [@10.18653/v1/2023.findings-acl.310;
 @tseriotou_etal_2024_sig].
 In this work, the authors present a model for identifying changes in a person's mood based on their online textual content.
 Many mental health conditions have symptoms that manifest in the (textual) expression, so this could be a powerful tool for mental health professionals to identify changes in patients and intervene before the state develops.
 Their model achieves state-of-the-art performance vs existing models on two datasets.

 ### Predicting battery cell degradation
 Another recent application of signatures is to predict the degradation of lithium-ion cells [@10.1016/j.apenergy.2023.121974].
 They use signature features to train a model that can accurately predict the end of life of a cell using relatively low-frequency sampling compared to existing models.
 They also observed that the performance at higher frequency was comparable to other models.

 ### Prediction of sepsis in intensive care data
 One of the first effective demonstrations of the utility of signatures and rough paths based methods in healthcare was in the 2019 PhysioNet challenge [@10.1097/CCM.0000000000004510].
 In this contest, teams were invited to develop models to predict sepsis in patients from intensive care unit data.
 In this challenge, a team utilising signatures to enhance predictive power placed first in the official phase of the challenge.
-Since then, signatures and other rough path based approaches have been used in several other clinical contexts [@10.1038/s41598-024-51989-6;
+Since then, signatures and other rough path based approaches have been used in several other clinical contexts [@10.1038/s41598-024-51989-6; @doi:10.1109/MEDAI59581.2023.00008;
-@doi:10.1109/MEDAI59581.2023.00008; @tseriotou_etal_2024_sig].
-Clinical data is often irregularly sampled and often exhibits missing data, but it can also be very high-frequency and dense.
+@tseriotou_etal_2024_sig].
+Clinical data is often irregularly sampled and often exhibits a high degree of missingness, but it can also be very high-frequency and dense.
 Rough path based methods can handle these data in an elegant way, and retain the structure of long and short term dependencies within the data.

 ### Human action recognition
 The task of identifying a specific action performed by a person from a short